Adam's Song: Critical reception

 "Adam's Song" is generally considered one of the band's more serious songs, one "that hints at the emotional maturity they'd show on later releases," particularly their eponymous 2003 release.
 Richard Harrington of The Washington Post deemed the song "a powerful exploration of exhaustion and depression."
 Alex Pappademas, writing for Spin, compared the song to the music of Weezer.
 Katy Kroll of Billboard recognized it among her top 10 singles of 2000, calling it "a good old-fashioned depressing song with mainstream flair."
 Geoff Boucher, writing for the Los Angeles Times, called it "a poignant essay on a teen mulling over suicide"; conversely, Steve Appleford of the Los Angeles Times dubbed it a "moving if unremarkable examination."
 Scott Mervis of the Pittsburgh Post-Gazette called it a "rare departure from the usual Blink fare."

+Several commentators have called "Adam's Song" deeply important.
+Pitchfork's Jeremy Gordon called it the "most impactful anti-suicide song of the '90s," calling it "stunning [...]
+'Adam’s Song' read like something a teenager might have written, which is why millions of them loved it.
+The experience of navigating suicidal feelings rarely sounded so anthemic."
+Stereogum's Jeff Yeager called it the most significant song on the album, its mid-album sequencing the equivalent of "burying the lede" in journalism.
+He analyzed its "spirit" as beautifully naive, true to its teenage tone: "On the darkest song of the album lay the true value of youth: the wide-eyed belief in a new tomorrow."
 Writers for The A.V.
 Club listed it among other suicide-related songs in 2009, describing it as "surprisingly affecting, especially when the band reaches the bombastic chorus, and when the song describes suicide's crushing aftermath."
-In a retrospective review, Chris Payne of Billboard wrote, "Stylistically, it's also a Blink breakthrough: rather than putting their heads down and plowing through at breakneck speed, the band dials back the verses and interludes to let them breathe a bit.
-The resulting chorus achieves an arena-worthy feel not achieved anywhere else on Enema of the State."
+In a retrospective review, Chris Payne of Billboard wrote, "Stylistically, it's also a Blink breakthrough: rather than putting their heads down and plowing through at breakneck speed, the band dials back the verses and interludes to let them breathe a bit."

 In 2016, Stereogum ranked the song number two on their list of the 10 greatest Blink-182 songs, and in 2022, Kerrang ranked the song number five on their list of the 20 greatest Blink-182 songs.